devchallenges-io/curriculum/2-responsive-web/challenges/group_1/1-minimal-blog-card.md

 The goals of this project are to help you:

 - Start with basic HTML and CSS skills
-- Create a card component that matches the given design
 - Use HTML to create the basic structure
 - Use CSS to style the card
-- Deploy the solution and submit Repository URL and Demo URL

 ## Requirements